ai4altruism/llm_chain/README.md

 # LLM Chain Assistant

-A Python application that implements a two-stage LLM processing pipeline, using one model for initial response generation and a second model for response review and critique.
+A Python application that demonstrates a fundamental pattern in LLM application development: using multiple language models in a cooperative arrangement.
+This project implements a two-stage GPT processing pipeline, where one model generates initial responses while a second model reviews and critiques those responses.

+This application serves as an educational template and building block, designed to help developers understand:

+How to work with Large Language Models (LLMs) through APIs in a production-like environment How to implement "LLM teaming" patterns where multiple models work together Basic patterns for prompt engineering and response chaining Clean architecture principles in AI application development

+While simple in scope, this codebase reflects patterns that can be expanded into more sophisticated applications, such as:

+Multi-stage content generation and verification systems AI-powered content moderation platforms
+Complex decision-making pipelines with multiple specialist models Self-reviewing AI systems

 ## Features